ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 2. **leaf**, the class doing simple, indivisible building blocks of process.
 3. **composite**, a component, also a higher-level object that is build from subcomponents.

-The GoF called the design pattern for our “*the sum acts like one of the parts*” situa- tion the Composite pattern.
+The GoF called the design pattern for our “*the sum acts like one of the parts*” situation the Composite pattern.
 You will know that you need to use the Composite pattern when you are trying to build a hierarchy or tree of objects, and you do not want the code that uses the tree to constantly have to worry about whether it is dealing with a single object or a whole bushy branch of the tree.
 Once you grasp its *recursive nature*, the Composite pattern is really quite simple.

 ### Code Usage